OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 Although libraries can provide both high portability and high performance, few applications are able to use only libraries because of their limited scope.

-Some vendors provide additional libraries as a value-added for their platform, but which implement non-standard APIs.
+Some vendors provide additional libraries as a value-add for their platform, but which implement non-standard APIs.
 These libraries provide high performance, but little portability.
 Fortunately because libraries provide modular APIs, the impact of using non-portable libraries can be isolated to